 New Product Lines in Product Search

 A new patent from Google is on new products appearing in existing product lines.
-An example is a laptop that comes with more Ram or a bigger hard drive, or a camera with a zoom lens that it didn’t have before.
+An example is a laptop with more Ram or a bigger hard drive or a camera with a zoom lens that it didn’t have before.

 Searchers often search for products offered for sale.
 Google is trying to understand the intent behind shopping-related search queries.

-For Google to be able to do that well, it has to understand different aspects of product categories.
+For Google to do that well, it has to understand different aspects of product categories.
 This can include such things as: